← All beaches & hotels

 The Hawaii Department of Health has issued advisories for Waimea Bay multiple times, typically after heavy rain events.
 The stream mouth area is consistently the highest-risk zone.

-The bottom line: Waimea Bay is safe under dry conditions but should be avoided for 72 hours after any significant rain.
+The bottom line: Waimea Bay is lower-risk under dry conditions but should be avoided for 72 hours after any significant rain.
 Always stay away from the river mouth area, especially when brown water is visible.

 Seasonal Water Quality Patterns